Understand the legal side of starting a business in Australia.

 4. Adhere to Privacy Law

-Privacy law provides information to businesses on how the personal information of customers needs to be handled.
+Privacy law regulates how the personal information of customers should be handled.
 Most businesses collect and store their customer's personal information, but keep in mind that there are strict guidelines to make sure that such information does not fall into the hands of others.

 5. Follow Importing and Exporting Rules